- Article (1) Definitions

 1. The Notary may only perform his duties after the legal oath is taken.

-2. The Notary shall take the following oath before the Minister: ["I swear by Almighty God that I will perform my work with full accuracy, honesty and Faithfulness, and that I will safeguard the confidentiality of my job secrets"].
+2. The Notary shall take the following oath before the Minister: ("I swear by Almighty God that I will perform my work with full accuracy, honesty and dedication, and that I will safeguard the confidentiality of my official duties").

 Article (42) Competent Department's Supervision of Notary's Work

-Article (43) Obtaining Copies of the Instruments kept in The Notary's Files
+Article (43) Obtaining Copies of the Instruments Kept in the Notary's Files

-The Persons Concerned may obtain a copy of any paper of their own instruments kept in the Notary's files or recorded in the Register, as described in the executive regulation of this Decree Law.
+The Persons Concerned may obtain a copy of any paper of their own instruments kept in the Notary's files or recorded in the Register, as described in the executive regulation of this Decree by Law.

 Article (44) Instrument Correction

-1. Any typographical or arithmetic errors in the instrument, which are committed in the course of the Notary's performance of his duties, shall not affect the validity of the same.
+1. Any clerical or arithmetic errors in the instrument, which are committed in the course of the Notary's performance of his duties, shall not affect the validity of the same.
 In which case, however, the Notary shall correct any such error.

-3. The executive regulations of this Decree Law shall determine the controls and procedures for implementing this Article.
+3. The executive regulations of this Decree by Law shall determine the controls and procedures for implementing this Article.

 Article (45) Official Seals and Writ of Execution Seals